targetta/ankaflow/docs/README-browser.md

 ## 🛠 For Developers

-If you're embedding DuctFlow in a browser app:
+If you're embedding AnkaFlow in a browser app:

 1. Load Pyodide:
 ```html